alineberry/youper_challenge/README.md

 GENERATED REFLECTION:
  It sounds like you are experiencing a lot of anxiety and anxiety.

 Another from the training set.
 Here, the model uses the word "torn" (which the therapist uses) but uses it on a different subject than the therapist (therapist is saying the girlfriend is torn, model is saying the user is torn).
 This could indicate some overfitting.
+(This example also illustrates a sentence splitting error)
 > QUESTION:
 She's busy because her mom makes her clean all the time and go out places with her family.
 We don't talk much because of it.
 Also, we have little fights.
 We want to work it out but we don't know how.<br><br>
 ACTUAL REFLECTION: